 How early conciliation works

 Tribunal claims usually have to be presented within three or six months of the alleged incident or behaviour, depending on the type of claim.

 However, if you make an early conciliation notification within the appropriate time limit (three or six months depending on the claim), the clock will stop for up to one month during which conciliation can take place.
-The conciliation officer has the power to extend for a further 14 days if there’s a reasonable prospect of an agreement and if both parties agree.
+The conciliation officer has the power to extend for a further 14 days if there’s a reasonable prospect of an agreement and if both parties consent.

 Getting started with early conciliation

 Due to measures in place to reduce the spread of COVID-19, LRA offices are closed to visitors.

 You can make an early conciliation notification on the LRA website.

 If you can’t do it online, you can: